thelonelinux/Edureka_Java_All_Learning/EdurekaMicroservicesTrainingCourse_Part2.md

 ## 9.Final Project (4 Class in one)
-### CLASS 9 (Config Server Implementation (single repo for application.settings file, Spring boot Actuator : health monitoring, Zipkin - API tracing and debugging )
+### CLASS 9 (Config Server Program (single repo for application.settings file, Spring boot Actuator: Health monitor, Zipkin - API tracing and debugging, Spring Security - Basic Auth (Authentication and Authorization)
 * CONFIG SERVER (For more detail see video and code and write detail notes later)
 * In Lay man words
   * ConfigServer Spring project we will build.